Program Income on Sponsored ProgramsSPA-11-011

 This policy applies to all Indiana University faculty and staff involved in the fiscal operations and administration of sponsored programs with program income.

-It is the policy of Indiana University that the any program income on sponsored programs be appropriately identified, documented, expended and reported according to the terms and conditions of the sponsored program such as to comply with best practices, Office of Management and Budget Circular A-110, Section 24, and other specific sponsor requirements, as applicable.
+It is the policy of Indiana University that the any program income on sponsored programs be appropriately identified, documented, expended and reported according to the terms and conditions of the sponsored program such as to comply with best practices, Office of Management and Budget Circular 2 CFR part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Section 200.307, and other specific sponsor requirements, as applicable.

 Reason for Policy